 Lizard warriors that normally attack in pairs.
-Dinolfos are stronger, faster, and can breathe fire.
+Dinolfos are stronger and faster than the standard Lizalfos.

 - Dinosaurs Are Dragons: Dinolfos can breathe fire from Majora's Mask onward.

-- Elite Mook: The Dinolfos are this to Lizalfos.
+- The Dinolfos are this to Lizalfos as a whole.
 Twilight Princess gives us the Aeralfos, a variant that can fly; in turn, Tri Force Heroes introduces Super Aeralfos, a stronger variety thereof.